The following tutorial is to configure ZoneBuilder using your own CA-signed certificates.

 openssl genrsa -out client.key 2048 openssl req -new -sha256 -config openssl.cnf -key client.key -out client.csr openssl x509 -req -sha256 -days 1826 -in client.csr -CA ca.crt -CAkey ca.key -set_serial 01 -out client.crt openssl pkcs12 -export -out client.p12 -inkey client.key -in client.crt -chain -CAfile ca.crt

-You will need to install these certificates to the client's machine.
+You will need to install these certificates on the client's machine.
 If you would like to share devices between teams then everyone on that team should have the same client certificate.
-The amount of client certificates that you generate and how they are shared with your clients depends on how you want to share devices.
-See this article for an example on how to share the client certificate.
+A number of client certificates that you generate and how they are installed on your machines depends on how you want to use the feature.
+See this article for an example of how to install the client certificate.